DougTheDruid/SoT-ESP-Framework/README.md

 and other files.

 One thing worth mentioning is that this code simply scans every actor every iteration of the script.
-This is *not necessarily* the most performance-efficient and may cause you to get sub-optimal framerates in-game. **YOU** may work on alternative implementations to improve speed.
+This is *not necessarily* the most performance-efficient and may cause you to get sub-optimal frame rate in-game. **YOU** may work on alternative implementations to improve speed.
 Below is a list of suggestions:
 1. Only re-pull data for moving objects (Or update static objects information less frequently)
 2. Build in "buffer frames" to pygame where there is a cache of display-objects to utilize